-Welcome to the Health Sciences Scholars Program.
+Welcome to the Health Science Scholars Program!

-Associate Professor, University of Michigan Medical School
+Assistant Professor of Obstetrics and Gynecology, University of Michigan Medical School